Kazitanvirazad/CSV4POJO/README.md

 createBeansFromCSV(Class clazz, String path, String fileName) : List

 params:
-	clazz: Class type of the bean
+	clazz: Class type of the pojo
 	path: Directory path location of the file.
 	fileName: Name of the file

 return:
 	List

-Reads the given file and returns a list of beans with CSV data.
+Reads the given file and returns a list of pojos with CSV data.
 </pre>

 <h3>Class CSVFileWriterUtil</h3>